flooose01/life/README.md

-# life
-game of life sim
+# Game of Life simulator